Vegan Japanese

 a pair of hands shaping rice into nigiri

-14. With the thumb and middle finger on your other hand gently pinch the top and bottom of the rice shape.
+1. With your other hand, gently pinch the top and bottom of the rice between your thumb and fingers.
+This compacts the grains lightly so the nigiri holds its shape.

 A pair of hands shaping a rice ball into nigiri